 Previously, an out-of-state business that conducted business in California, could reduce their California income taxes by not locating facilities or employees within the state.

 Supporters expect the new law to bring more than $1 billion a year back into the state.
-It will be used to reduce the budget deficit, help fund schools, and invest in clean energy and energy efficiency projects.
+It will be used to reduce the general budget deficit, help fund schools, and invest in clean energy and energy efficiency projects at schools.

 It passed 60-40.

-For the first five years, half the money will fund energy efficiency and clean energy projects that could create 40,000 new green jobs in the state, and half will go to the state budget and education.
+For the first five years, half the money will fund energy efficiency and clean energy projects at schools, creating 40,000 green jobs in the state.
+The other half will go to the state budget and education.